 This age bracket has grown up with the web, intensive use of social networks and all types of online services.
 It’s second nature to share information about their personal lives online.

 This level of transparency includes what they are doing, where they are and sharing what they think is the norm.
 Passwords, which for many, especially those a little older, are the guarantors of the confidentiality of their data.

 However, this complete openness has meant passwords do not have the same value for this generation.
 Some may put it down to youthful exuberance and abandon, but the truth is that this engrained approach for openness is seeping into business.

 When you consider that hackers are becoming increasingly sophisticated and able to breach enterprises’ data walls (we seem to see a major business hacked weekly), you can see that companies are being put at heightened risk.

 So how do we deal with this?
 Should we be trying to quash this youthful exuberance?
 Some would argue no. Would you want to live in a world that stifles this?
 A company that would fight against such strong trends would look like an exhausted swimmer trying to battle a current.

 The answer is that digital indifference should not be fought but managed.
-If a young employee wants to be carefree with passwords and leave them around on sticky notes, then a company has to instill a tool that can not only eliminate these worries, but also be embraced by the young employee.
+If a young employee wants to be carefree with passwords and leave them around on sticky notes, then a company has to install a tool that can not only eliminate these worries, but also be embraced by the young employee.

 Certain conditions must be met for a product to be adopted by Millennials.
 The software design must be beautiful, with nice mobile interfaces, and represent the personality of the brand and its mission, which is as important to them as its usefulness in many cases.

-> See also: How to take control of your online life in 2015
+> See also: How to take control of your online life